|Follow the Flint Firebirds:||Follow @flintfirebirds|

 Office: (810) 744-0580 ext.
 223

 Cell: (810) 519-9347

-Dominic Hennig comes to the Flint Firebirds Hockey Club with eight years of hockey broadcasting experience.
-Most recently, Hennig was the radio play-by-play broadcaster for the Ferris State University NCAA Division I hockey program.
-Hennig was also the Assistant Director for Broadcast, Communications and Multimedia for the Ferris State Athletic Department.
+Prior to Flint, Hennig was the radio play-by-play broadcaster for the Ferris State University NCAA Division I hockey program for six years.
+Hennig was also a full-time salaried employee as the Assistant Director for Broadcast, Communications and Multimedia for the Ferris State University Athletic Department.

-Firebirds team president, Costa Papista, states: “We are very excited to have Dominic join our hockey and front office team.
+Firebirds team president, Costa Papista, states: “We are very excited to have Dominic join our hockey and front office team prior to our inaugural OHL season.
 He has impressive credentials and a tremendous amount of passion and enthusiasm for our community minded hockey project here in Flint and Genesee County.”

 Hennig played an integral role in the strategic marketing of Bulldog Hockey and Ferris State Athletics.
 He was a key member of a team that increased attendance for six consecutive seasons, leading to the expansion of the “Dawg Pound” student section after a 150% surge in season ticket sales in three years.
 Hennig developed a social media presence for Ferris State that has been consistently presented as a model by the NCAA, who deemed Hennig as an innovator of sports multimedia and video content.